Freddy vs. Jason vs. Ash

 Freddy vs. Jason vs. Ash is a six-issue comic book limited series that was released in November 2007 and ran until March 2008.
 It was published by Wildstorm (DC Comics) and Dynamite Entertainment.
-Based on the original Freddy vs. Jason 2 film treatment by Jeff Katz, the story serves as a sequel to Freddy vs. Jason and the Evil Dead trilogy.
+Based on the original Freddy vs. Jason 2 film treatment by Jeff Katz, the story serves as a crossover sequel to Freddy vs. Jason and the Evil Dead trilogy.
 The comic book series was written by James Kuhoric and illustrated by Jason Craig.

 Plot summary

-Set in December 2008, 5 years after the events of the film Freddy vs. Jason and 16 years after the end of Army of Darkness, the story begins with Will Rollins and Lori Campbell (the former protagonists from Freddy vs. Jason) returning to Crystal Lake to put closure to their experience, but Jason kills them a short while after and takes their decomposed corpses to his shack in the woods nearby.
-There, Jason enters a trance, and Freddy and Jason's "mother" appear to him.
-Freddy Krueger is now trapped, powerless inside the mind of Jason Voorhees, where he learns of the Necronomicon hidden in the old Voorhees home, with the power to resurrect him.
-He and Jason's mother (false Pamela Voorhees) convince Jason that if he gets the Necronomicon, Jason will become "a real boy".
+Set in December 2008, 5 years after the events of the film Freddy vs. Jason and 16 years after the end of Army of Darkness, Will Rollins and Lori Campbell (the former protagonists from Freddy vs Jason) return to Crystal Lake to put closure to their experience, but Jason kills them a short while after and takes their decomposed corpses to his shack in the woods nearby.
+There, Jason enters a trance, and Freddy and Jason's "mother" Pamela appear to him.
+Freddy is now trapped, powerless, inside the mind of Jason, where he learns of the Necronomicon hidden in the old Voorhees home, with the power to resurrect him.
+He and Jason's mother (false Pamela) convince Jason that if he gets the Necronomicon, Jason will become "a real boy".
 Meanwhile, Ash Williams is called to the new Crystal Lake S-Mart to give his retail expertise to its team of teenage slacker employees.
 While there, he interprets a nearby Jason murder as work of the Deadites.
 Later, he follows a group of teens to the Voorhees house where he finds the Necronomicon before Jason appears, killing the teens.